 We already know the total inches we need because we figured out how much cording we need (the inches, not the yardage).
 But, before you start cutting random strips of fabric, you have to figure out how wide they need to be.
 Of course, we have a formula for this too!

 You'll have to go back into your fourth grade brain cells and remember how to add fractions.
-The formula is: double the width of your cord plus double the width of your seam allowance.
+The formula is: double the size of your cord plus double the width of your seam allowance.
+Remember, measure around the cord to determine the size.
 Say we have ½" cord and we're using a standard ½" seam allowance.
 Our example formula would be (½" x 2) + (½" x 2) or 1" + 1" which equals 2".
 Our strips need to be 2” wide.

 We default again to our quilter friends.
 Now, obviously our little pillow example does not begin to compare to the length of bias strips needed for binding an entire quilt, but we think this will help you to determine exactly how much fabric you will need for any project to which you want to attach piping.